The interaction of the ITER first wall with magnetic perturbations: Representation of current in a shell

 The choice of the functions $\kappa$, $\tilde{\mathcal{K}}_\theta$, and $\tilde{\mathcal{K}}_\varphi$ can be made unique by choosing the single-valued part of the current potential, $\tilde{\kappa}$, so the normal magnetic field is all produced by $\tilde{\kappa}$, which separates the part of the magnetic field that can be produced by magnetic dipoles from the parts that cannot.
 With this choice, the effects of $G_s,I_s,\tilde{\mathcal{K}}_\theta$, and $\tilde{\mathcal{K}}_\varphi$ on the magnetic field are limited. $G_s$ affects only the toroidal magnetic flux enclosed by the shell. $I_s$ affects only the poloidal magnetic flux outside of shell, which is the magnetic flux through the central hole of a torus.
-The two currents associated with the halo currents, $\tilde{\mathcal{K}}_\theta$ and $\tilde{\mathcal{K}}_\varphi$ have no direct effect on the magnetic field.
-They only provide a return path for the halo current $J_h(\theta,\varphi)$.
-The absence of any direct effect of $\tilde{\mathcal{K}}_\theta$ and $\tilde{\mathcal{K}}_\varphi$ on the magnetic field may seem odd, but this is clearly the case when the shell is a perfect conductor.
-When the shell is a perfect conductor, the magnetic field normal to the shell cannot change nor can the fluxes, poloidal and toroidal.